 - Solution 9: Use the System File Checker (SFC) to Repair Corrupted System Files

 - Final Words

-What Is a Dead Critical Process?
+What Causes a Dead Critical Process?

 - When any critical component detects a modification that has not been authorized, it intervenes and causes the dead critical process.